-The Independent Maternity Review of Maternity services at SaTH reported to theMaternity Assurance ReportPage 3 of 13Patient Experience, Quality and Safety
+The Independent Maternity Review of Maternity services at SaTH reported to the

 Secretary of State for Health and Social Care (England) on 30th March 2022 on an NHS Maternity services that "Failed to Investigate", "Failed to Learn" and "Failed to Improve".
 This second (final) report when commenced was of 23 families but grew to nearly 1,500 families whose experiences predominately occurred between 2000 and 2019 which include a number of Powys families for their experience with SaTH Maternity services.